FAQ, Rules and Accessibility

 The front parking lot and roads are gravel covered.

 Outhouses and buildings marked on the map are wheelchair accessible and accessible by ramps.
 However, the door sill at front reception and learning centre are slightly raised.

 All viewing platforms (except muskox) are accessible by ramp.
 There is typically good viewing from many spots along the roadway as well.

 What's the parking situation?
 Can I park my ... ?

 We have a large parking lot at the front.
 We typically have adequate room for half-a-dozen or more RVs to park and maneuver comfortably.
-On busy days, space can be more limited, however on all but the busiest days,
+On busy days, space can be more limited.
+However on all but the busiest days, there is space available.